Mission Trip Information

 • We recommend carrying prescription medications in their original containers in your carry-on bag.
 Checked luggage can get lost.
 Make copies of your prescriptions, so that they can be replaced if they get lost.
 Also consider writing down the ingredients so a pharmacist can assist in recommending a similar formulation.

 • Strengthening your immune system is important!
-At least seven days before travel, start taking supplements like Vitamin C, Echinacia, Oil of Oregano, etc. Be sure to bring a quality pro-biotic.
+At least seven days before travel, start taking supplements like Vitamin C, Echinacea, Oil of Oregano, etc. Be sure to bring a quality pro-biotic.

 • Bring a bottle of Saline nasal spray for use on the airplane - this really helps!